uber/piranha/generic/README.md

 Each rule also contains the `groups` property, that specifies the kind of change performed by this rule.
 Based on this group, appropriate cleanup rules will be performed by Piranha.
 For instance, `replace_expression_with_boolean_literal` will trigger deep cleanups (like eliminating `consequent` of a `if statement`) to eliminate dead code caused by replacing an expression with a boolean literal.
-Currently, Piranha provides deep clean ups for edits that belong the groups -  `replace_expression_with_boolean_literal` , `delete_statement`, and `delete_method`.
+Currently, Piranha provides deep clean-ups for edits that belong the groups - `replace_expression_with_boolean_literal`, `delete_statement`, and `delete_method`.

 ## Onboarding a new language

 This section describes how to configure Piranha to support a new language.
 Users who do not intend to onboard a new language can skip this section.
 This section will describe how to encode cleanup rules that are triggered based on the update applied to the flag API usages.
-These rules should perform cleanups like simplifying boolean expressions, or if statements when the condition is constant, or deleting empty interfaces, or inlining variables.
+These rules should perform cleanups like simplifying boolean expressions, or if statements when the condition is constant, or deleting empty interfaces, or in-lining variables.
 For instance, the below example shows a rule that simplifies a `or` operation where its `RHS` is true.
 ```
 [[rules]]